AuroraTea/control-panel/CONTRIBUTING.md

 - docs 📝
 - style 🎨
 - refactor (for performance 🚀 / for logic 🧠
-- test (for unit test 🧪 / for benchmark 📊
+- test (for test 🧪 / for benchmark 📊
 - chore ⚙
 - i8n 🌐